Palacio Belvedere, Viena

 Parking space for visitors with disabilities in front of the entrance at Prinz-Eugen-Strasse 27, Parking: 10 am – 6 pm

 Reduced admission for persons with disabilities and their escorts.
-Tours in Austrian sign language, "seeing differently" (tactile tours) for the blind and visually impaired in groups are possible in the Upper and Lower Belvedere.
-The following topics can be booked at all times:
+Tours in Austrian sign language, video guides in Austrian sign language and International Sign, "seeing differently" (tactile tours) for the blind and visually impaired in groups are possible in the Upper and Lower Belvedere.

 People with visual impairments can be collected from the nearest tram station.
 Please provide information on this when making arrangement.
 Trained seeing-eye dogs (with ID) may be taken into all areas of the collection.
 A wheelchair is available at the cloakroom for visitors who have difficulty walking.
 Some seating is also available in the exhibition rooms or will be provided during the tours.